DavidVentura/PicoPico/README.md

 # Other stuff

-There's a basic RLE encoding mechanism in place, to compress:

-* Font data (16.5KB -> 5KB)
-* Examples:
-    * Hello wolrd: 4KB -> 1KB
-    * Dice: 25KB -> 8KB
-    * Tennis: 21KB -> 4KB

-Not entirely sure yet why I was running out of memory, even with 40KB of (font+dice), it should be enough.

-This whole thing (compression) is a bit of a hack -- it is nice for development to have full carts accessible; there is no code to read/write flash, nor any way to store the actual carts on flash yet.

 Resources are parsed from plaintext into a header by the `to_c.py` script, this also covers converting source code to byte-code.
 Having byte-code compiled in a pre-processing stage makes parsing faster (112ms -> 18ms for a large cart), uses less memory (bytecode stays in flash, not necessary to load to RAM) and enables future bytecode-level optimization